vuApp360 Dashboards

 - Service Map: Visualizes the relationships and dependencies between different services in your application, enhancing system understanding and troubleshooting.

-- API Transaction: Tracks and analyzes API transactions, facilitating performance optimization and ensuring efficient API usage.
+- Transaction: Tracks and analyzes transactions, facilitating performance optimization and ensuring efficient API usage.

 - Analyze Errors: Offers insights to analyze and troubleshoot errors, aiding in error resolution and prevention.